 9. Indoor Kart Racing – MB2 – (watch a quick video) Ok, this definitely does not qualify as inexpensive, but it’s something to try at least once, especially with older kids.
 Located in Thousand Oaks, MB2 is indoor racing in karts that are FAST!
 These are not the same go-carts at Disneyland!
 Kids must be at least 48 inches to drive.
 Each race is about $20, but they run specials and you can often find coupons on Bogopod.

-10. Bright Child – Located in Oak Park, Bright Child is a great indoor playground more geared towards younger kids (under 10).
+10. Kids World (Formerly Bright Child) - Located in Oak Park, Bright Child is a great indoor playground more geared towards younger kids (under 10).
 (Watch a quick video) There are tons of activities for kids to do.
 You could easily spend a couple hours or more.
 It’s about $10 per child (no time limit) and you can usually find coupons on Bogopod.
 For older kids, there’s Lazer Tag too, but it costs extra.
 Great heatwave or rainy day place!

 11. Boulderdash is an indoor rock climbing facility with over 10,000 sqft of sculpted climbing surface.
 (Watch a quick video) It’s an activity that both kids and parents can participate.
 There’s fun and challenge for all climbers of all ages.
 For families, climbing is one sport where you can truly interact and participate with one another.
 You won’t be watching from the sidelines!